bkil/freedom-fighters/en/article/remote-fingerprinting.md

 * GET vs. POST transformation
 * caching of answer

-### Fuzzing
+### Application level Fuzzing

 * Perturbate markup and binary streams in ways that result in undefined behavior according to the standards
 * Vary between visits the content and HTTP/RTMP headers for main entry point (HTML or stream)
-* Vary within the same visit for subresources: HTTP headers, media, CSS, JavaScript, iframes or frames
-* Detect application interpretation automatically: reconnection or buffering changes for stream recovery, CSS/JavaScript or HTTP GET for browsers
+* Detect application interpretation automatically: reconnection, seeking or buffering changes for stream recovery
-* Determine application interpretation by user behavior (i.e., visibility)

 ## Browser level options

 Assuming that the user agent is a web browser.
 Includes device fingerprinting, user behavior profiling or user biometrics via either JavaScript or only with CSS.

+### Browser level fuzzing

+* Vary within the same visit for subresources: HTTP headers, media, CSS, JavaScript, iframes or frames
+* Detect application interpretation automatically: CSS/JavaScript or HTTP GET for browsers
+* Determine application interpretation by user behavior (i.e., visibility)

 ### HTTP cache